MicrosoftDocs/Devices-docs/surface/surface-management-portal.md

 ## Get started

-### If you don't have an Intune subscription
+### If you don't have an Intune subscription:

 1. To sign up for Intune, go to the [Intune product page](https://www.microsoft.com/security/business/endpoint-management/microsoft-intune) to learn more about the service.
 2. Select **Start a free trial** to initiate the sign-up process.
 3. Follow the prompts to create an account and choose a [subscription plan](https://www.microsoft.com/security/business/microsoft-intune-pricing) that fits your organization's needs.
 4. Follow the setup wizard to configure your Intune environment.Add users, set up device policies, and configure security settings as needed.
-5. Once you've subscribed to Intune and enrolled at least one Surface device, proceed to the next section.

-> [!TIP]
-> You can manage a wide range of OEM (Original Equipment Manufacturer) devices with Intune.
-You need to enroll at least one Surface device in order to access the Surface Management Portal.
+5. You can manage a wide range of OEM (Original Equipment Manufacturer) devices with Intune but need to [enroll at least one Surface device](/mem/intune/user-help/enroll-windows-10-device) in order to access the Surface Management Portal.
+6. Once you've subscribed to Intune and [enrolled](/mem/intune/user-help/enroll-windows-10-device) at least one Surface device, proceed to the next section.

-### If you have an Intune subscription
+### If you have an Intune subscription:

 1. Sign in to [Microsoft Intune admin center](https://endpoint.microsoft.com), select **All services** > **Surface Management Portal**.